ThatTonybo/dbljs/README.md

     - [ ] User

 ## Contributing
+Contributions are welcome to any aspects of this project's source code, including improvements, changes or entirely new features.
+Fork the repository, make your changes, and create a pull request when you're ready to contribute.
-If you'd like to contribute, let me know by sending a message to me at `ThatTonybo#0001`.
-If you find any bugs or issues, [please report them](https://github.com/ThatTonybo/dbljs/issues).
+If you find any issues, [please report them here](https://github.com/ThatTonybo/dbljs/issues).

+## Licence
 (c) 2019 ThatTonybo.
-This project is licenced under the MIT Licence, please see [LICENCE](https://github.com/ThatTonybo/dbljs/blob/master/LICENSE) for information.
+Licenced under the MIT Licence, see the LICENCE file for more information.